pijuskri/Po-Sharp/README.md

 ## About The Project
 <div id="about-the-project"></div>

 A testing ground for my knowledge of unix, make, scala, compilers and assembly.
-I called it P# cause my friend suggested it and I will base the language on C#.
+I called it Po# cause my friend suggested something like P#, but that is already a language, so i chose Po# as it reminds me of potatoes :).
+I will also base the language on C# in some ways.

 I did a compiler course in university, but we actually wrote a interpreter there.
 The language was quite functional and of limited syntax.
 I tried to extend it to a different